Mazda MX-5 (NB): Safety

 The Euro NCAP Safety Ratings for MX-5s manufactured in 2002 were given 4 out of 5 stars for adult protection but only 1 out of 4 stars for pedestrian protection.

 Euro NCAP stated: "This is a poor performance despite the MX-5 benefiting from not having to have the leading edge of its bonnet tested because of its low profile."

 In media

 The Mazda MX-5 NB was used as one of the hero cars in the 1998 TV series V.I.P.

-In the manga and anime Initial D, the downhill racer of Team 246 in Kanagawa, Satoshi Omiya, drives an orange Miata NB8C with a large rear wing.
+In the manga and anime Initial D, the downhill racer of Team 246 in Kanagawa, Satoshi Omiya, drives an orange MX-5 NB8C with a large rear wing.
 He loses the race when he spins out after his car's rear wing breaks.